rodrigopk/exchange_app/README.md

 # ECB Currency conversion
 This app was made to test my [exchange_rate plugin](https://github.com/rodrigopk/exchange_rate).
 It uses currency data from ECB and uses it to convert values between currencies.
+You can see it running on heroku [here](https://ecb-exchange.herokuapp.com/)

 ### Instalation